Stigmond/FoodTruckProject/README.md

 This is a Java Program which has user create a Food Truck database, and allows user to perform the following:

-* Review the list of Food Truck data, including Name, ID Number, Food Served, and Rating;
+* Review itemized Food Truck data, including Name, ID Number, Food Served, and Rating;

 * Review the average Rating of the Food Trucks entered into the database;